Geeksltd/Matrix/Olive/OliveExtensions/Shorten.md

 *Namespace: **Olive***
 # {Guid}.{Shorten}() ➜ returns ShortGuid
 Returns a ShortGuid object which provides a shorter string equivalent than the normal Guid.
-When you convert a normal Guid to string, it's 32 characters, while a ShortGuid is only 22 characters, making it more suitable for URLs.
+When you convert a normal Guid to string, it's **32 characters**, while a ShortGuid is only **22 characters**.

 ## Remarks
 - Normal guid uses the characters '0' to '9', 'a' to 'f'.
 This is a range of 16 different characters.
 It also has generally 4 dashes that contain no data.
-- ShortGuid uses the characters '0' to '9', 'a' to 'z', 'A' to 'Z' andalso '-' and '_'.
+- ShortGuid uses the characters '0' to '9', 'a' to 'z', 'A' to 'Z' and also '-' and '_'.
 This is a range of 64 characters.
-- Therefore a shortGuid is 22 characters long.
-- Unlike normal Guid, the string value of ShortGuid is case-sensitive.
+- Unlike normal Guid, the string value of ShortGuid is **case-sensitive**.

 ## Examples